Nikon D610 vs Canon 6D Mark II

 - More modern: Reflects 3 years and 8 months of technical progress since the D610 launch.

-Care should be taken when interpreting the review scores above, though.
+The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.